1up-lab/OneupUploaderBundle/Resources/doc/custom_logic.md

 * `getFile`: Get the uploaded file.
 Is either an instance of `Gaufrette\File` or `Symfony\Component\HttpFoundation\File\File`.
 * `getRequest`: Get the current request including custom variables.
+* `getResponse`: Get the response object to add custom return data.
 * `getType`: Get the name of the mapping of the current upload.
 Useful if you have multiple mappings and EventListeners.
 * `getConfig`: Get the config of the mapping.

+## Using chunked uploads
+If you are using chunked uploads and hook into the `oneup_uploader.post_chunk_upload` event, you will get `PostChunkUploadEvent` in your listeners.
+This Event type differs from the previously introduced ones.
+You'll have the following methods.

+* `getChunk`: Get the chunk file.
+Is an instance of `Symfony\Component\HttpFoundation\File\File`.
+* `getRequest`: Get the current request including custom variables.
+* `getResponse`: Get the response object to add custom return data.
+* `getType`: Get the name of the mapping of the current upload.
+Useful if you have multiple mappings and EventListeners.
+* `getConfig`: Get the config of the mapping.
+* `isLast`: Returns `true` if this is the last chunk to be uploaded, `false` otherwise.